CultureAsData-UIUC/is310-fall-2024-group-5/pivoted_group_project/data_demo.md

 ### Limitations

 - The dataset's reliance on Chronicling America excludes articles from other archives, limiting comprehensiveness.
-- Some URLs were inconsistent or broken, posing challenges for verification.
 - Some names were mentioned in newspapers not referring to the actual league
 - Statiscal datasets do not include context of rule changes that occured
 - Some leagues had the same name as leagues that came before them